Volunteer with WMG

 Requirements

-• Attend Fall Friday training sessions late August - mid-December from 3-5p.m - with schedule to be confirmed by end of April 2024.
+• Attend Fall Friday training sessions late August - mid-December from 3-5 p.m. - with schedule to be confirmed by mid-June 2024.
 The training also includes occasional assistance at outreach and WMG events on the evenings and weekends.
-You can expect both classroom instruction, virtual trainings, and field excursions taught by WMG staff.
+You can expect both in-person, experiential instruction, some virtual trainings, and field excursions taught by WMG staff.
 Docents will be learning in an inter-generational environment as part of a cohort with WMG’s WaterWRLD interns (Water as a platform for Workforce Readiness and Leadership Development).

 • One year commitment from Jan-Dec.
 Upon completion of the fall training, docents are asked to commit to one year of service and aim to complete 20 hours a month of volunteer hours for their WMG related projects.